aliassem2812/Calculator/README.md

 # Calculator Project in C++

 ## Overview
-The Calculator project, developed by Ali Haydar$, is a simple yet effective command-line calculator implemented in C++.
+The Calculator project, developed by Ali Haydar, is a simple yet effective command-line calculator implemented in C++.
 It allows users to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 ## Features
 - Basic arithmetic operations: Addition (+), Subtraction (-), Multiplication (*), and Division (/).